callstack/linaria/packages/babel/src/HOW_IT_WORKS.md

 ### processImports

 Invokes `createEntrypoint` for each import.
 At this stage, it might return `"ignored"` if a loop is detected.
 In this case, the specific import is skipped.
 For the remaining imports, `processEntrypoint` will be enqueued without the parent's `AbortSignal`.

-### addToCodeCache

-Simply adds the result to the cache.
-While it could be done directly in `transform`, this approach provides clearer logging.

 ### evalFile